Skip to content

 - technical or non-technical activities to respond to urgent issues such as internet blockages;

 - training or accompaniment on digital or other security issues;

 - measures to improve physical security (which relate to information management and digital security);

 - measures to address the psychological and psychosocial impact of digital threats and attacks

 To apply for the Incident Emergency Fund (IEF), fill out the secure application form.
 You can access the form here.
 More information on the IEF process cycle can be found here.

 We recommend reading this application guide before applying for IEF.
 In your application request, please give as much detail as possible.
 By filling out the application form, you will get an account to submit and track the progress of your application.

 We are able to process applications submitted in English, Spanish, French and Portuguese.
 If you would like to submit your application in another language, please contact us first via email@example.com with your language request, and we can explore a secure solution.

-Please note: due to the high amount of requests, we can take longer to respond.
+Please note: due to the high amount of requests we receive, it can take us a bit longer to respond to you.

 Before you apply please see the application process and read the guidelines